fedeit/cs3041-lab0/README.md

 ## Getting started with Github and gh-pages
 You will use [Github](https://github.com/) to host your lab directories and your web page.
-If you need a Git/GitHub refresher, see this GitHub Bootcamp, the GitHub Guides (especially the ones on Hello World, and Understanding the GitHub Flow, and Forking Projects), and [CodeSchool's Try Git Course](https://www.pluralsight.com/courses/how-git-works).
+If you need a Git/GitHub refresher, see this GitHub Bootcamp, the GitHub Guides (especially the ones on Hello World, and Understanding the GitHub Flow), and [CodeSchool's Try Git Course](https://www.pluralsight.com/courses/how-git-works).

 ## Text Editor
 You will require an editor to edit and create html files.
 You can use built in editors like Notepad or TextEditor or download a new one like Notepad++, Sublime, or VS Code for this.